abdollahbg/abdollahbg/README.md

 I am a dedicated **Mobile Application Developer** with a strong foundation in software engineering principles.
 I hold a **Bachelor's degree in Information Technology** from the **Faculty of Information Technology, Misrata**.

-My primary focus is on developing high-performance, cross-platform mobile applications using **Flutter**, but my technical expertise extends to desktop application development and backend logic using Python and C#.
-I am passionate about writing clean, maintainable code and building intuitive user experiences.
+My primary focus is on developing high-performance, cross-platform mobile applications using **Flutter**.

 *  **Education:** Bachelor of Information Technology, Faculty of IT - Misrata.
 *  **Current Focus:** Advanced State Management in Flutter & Clean Architecture.